 As one of the factors considered in performing its duties, the Compensation Committee evaluates the anticipated tax treatment to the Company and its subsidiaries, as well as to the executives, of various structures, payments, and benefits.
 The deductibility of some types of compensation depends upon the timing of an executive's vesting or exercise of previously-granted rights.
 Deductibility may also be affected by interpretations of and changes in tax laws such as Section 162(m) of the Code, which generally provides that the Company may not deduct compensation of more than \$1,000,000 paid to certain executives.
-Compensation paid pursuant to the MIP Plan of the Company, as well as certain awards under the 2011 Plan, were intended to gualify as "performance-based compensation" which was exempt from the limits of Section 162(m).
+Compensation paid pursuant to the MIP Plan of the Company, as well as certain awards under the 2011 Plan, were intended to qualify as "performance-based compensation" which was exempt from the limits of Section 162(m).
 However, on December 22, 2017 the Tax Cuts and Jobs Act (tax legislation) was signed into law, generally eliminating the performance-based compensation exception under Section 162(m) with respect to compensation paid after December 31, 2017.
 The tax legislation provides that compensation paid after 2017 is grandfathered if the compensation is paid pursuant to a binding written agreement that was in effect on November 2, 2017.
-As a result, performance-based compensation arrangements entered into prior to November 2, 2017 may continue to be considered performance-based compensation not subject to the limits of Section 162(m).
-However, because of uncertainties regarding the interpretation of the transition rule, no assurances can be given at this time that existing contracts and awards will meet the requirements of the transition rule.
+As a result, performance-based compensation arrangements entered into prior to November 2, 2017 continue to be considered performance-based compensation not subject to the limits of Section 162(m).
 Beginning in 2018, new awards of performance-based bonuses and equity compensation are not eligible for the performance-based exemption from Section 162(m).
 The Compensation Committee will not limit its decisions with respect to executive compensation to that which is deductible under Section 162(m) if the Compensation Committee determines that doing so is in the best interests of the Company.
 Because of the importance of linking pay and performance, we expect that annual bonus opportunities and certain equity awards will continue to impose performance conditions.
 Therefore, we do not anticipate that the changes to Section 162(m) will materially impact the design of our compensation program.

 The tax legislation also may have an impact on the attainment of certain performance goals for performance share awards granted in 2017.
-Although the Compensation Committee may adjust performance goals for future awards under Company incentive plans as warranted by certain external factors such as the tax legislation, it has been its practice to avoid making such adjustments to previously granted awards, regardless of whether advantageous or disadvantageous to executives.
-In accordance with this historic practice, the Compensation Committee does not intend to adjust the performance goals for the 2017 awards in response to the tax legislation, as our analysis indicates that making such adjustments would reduce shareholder value.
+Although the Compensation Committee may adjust performance goals for future awards under Company incentive plans as warranted by certain external factors such as the tax legislation, it has been its practice to avoid making such adjustments to previously-granted awards, regardless of whether advantageous or disadvantageous to executives.
+In accordance with this historic practice, the Compensation Committee did not adjust the performance goals for the 2017 awards in response to the tax legislation, as our analysis indicated that making such adjustments would have reduced shareholder value.